 Ferric Nitrate/Ferric Chloride Patina produces a transparent red brown finish when applied hot to bronze, brass, and copper.
 Similar to Ferric Nitrate Patina, the final color and opacity is determined by the application process.
 Additional coats will turn darker brown and more opaque.
 Ferric Nitrate/Ferric Chloride Patina does not need to be diluted before use.

 Honeycomb Patina causes a golden brown finish on iron, steel, aluminum, zinc, and stainless steel.
 On bronze, brass, and copper the patina is a warm brown.
-Honeycomb Patina is applied cold to all metals, should not be diluted before use, and takes 3-5 minutes to develop with agitation depending on the surface.
+Honeycomb Patina is applied cold to all metals and should not be diluted before use.
+It will immediately cause a soft brass or light gold finish, but will take 3-5 minutes to fully develop with agitation depending on the surface.
+Multiple coats will produce a strong gold color.

 Japanese Brown may be used on bronze, brass, and copper resulting in a golden brown finish, but it is most commonly used hot or cold on iron and steel.
 When applied cold to iron or steel, a brown rust will form.
 On heated iron or steel, a dark chocolate finish will result.
 Heat will darken the color as well as reduce mottling.